starting a project

-Please contact me to discuss day rates for onsite, freelance temp work.
-I can come and work in your office, as support for your in-house marketing team, or for special events requiring an onsite, responsive designer I can work at clients offices on my own laptop.
+Please contact me to discuss day rates freelance/temping work.
+I can work remotely or come and work in your office, as support for your in-house marketing team, to cover holiday or maternity leave in design studios or for special events requiring an onsite, responsive designer I can work at clients offices on my own laptop.
 This service is dependant on commutable distance from PE19 and availability.

 I'm happy to recommend the following services and professionals to accompany your design project:

 Rosemary Boddington PhD, Freelance copy-editor & proofreader: firstname.lastname@example.org

 Gemma Baxter, Copywriting services for charity sector, email@example.com